markstringer-dti/markstringer-dti.github.io/dti.md

 What's N?
 On a "good" project N is two or three.
 I've seen lots of projects where N is 7 or 8.
 On the project that I just told you about where the Scrum Master brought up the "2" on the screen, N was somewhere between 25 and 50!

-Maybe I'm wrong.
+But maybe I'm wrong about your project.
 Maybe your project is fine.
 Maybe you're reading a book called "Delivering the Impossible" out of idle curiosity.
 You wonder what it would be like to work on one of those projects that seems impossible.
 But your project?
 Your project is fine!
 Maybe.

 But if your project isn't fine, what are you going to do about it?
 Telling it like it is, as the Scrum Master in the story tried to, doesn't seem to work that well.
 In that case, it resulted in the hiring of someone to specifically stop the bosses in New York being told the truth.

 Someone senior might have well promised something that is impossible to deliver.
 Getting them to deliver anything near that might be a difficult process, requiring careful handling.
 Yes, that’s for the bosses.
 Diplomacy, tact, careful handling and an understanding of the politics maybe well be required.

 But for the team that's doing the work?
 It's never a bad thing for the team to know the truth as soon as possible.
 If you're in charge of that team, you should keep the windscreen clean.
 You should take every chance to make sure things are transparent.
 This means making sure that the meetings which aid transparency are happening.
 It means that people feel free to talk in the stand-up about any problems that they're coming across.
 It means people feel comfortable speaking out in retrospectives about anything else that might be bothering them.
 It means that show and tells are honest about progress and show working software.

 The second thing is to understand that shouting out bad news in front of fifty people might not be the best way of communicating it.

 Here is where you might be a lot better at this than me.
 Like the guy in the "2" story, I'm not very diplomatic.
 Like the guy in the "2" story, I've nearly gotten fired for telling it like it is in front of the wrong audience.
-You might be more diplomatic, you might have a better way of dressing up bad news.
+You might be more diplomatic.
+You might have a better way of dressing up bad news.

 But here are some other things that it's important to understand.

 Everybody in the room knew that "Mr Two" was right.
 The bosses in New York heard what he said.
 Unfortunately, the way that "Mr Two" said it was so confrontational that their reaction was exactly the wrong one.
-They literally hired someone to stop him telling them the truth ever again.
+Their response was to hire someone to stop him telling them the truth ever again.

 We started to talk about the rather jolly metaphor of driving a car as a way of thinking about empirical process.
 And by doing that, we've ended up right at the absolute nitty-gritty of project management.

-In order to manage a project, you need transparency.
-When you achieve that transparency, you get bad news.
-You have to do something with the bad news.
+To manage a project, you need transparency.
+When you achieve that transparency, you get bad news, almost always.
+Then, a s a team, you have to do something with the bad news.
 What do you do with the bad news?

 ### OK, Let's talk about Mr Two